fomightez/methods_in_yeast_genetics/README.md

 - yeast_growth_planner

 > Performs calculations that aid in growing yeast suitable for use in experiments.
+Also aids in calculating doubling time.
 See more about it [here](https://github.com/fomightez/methods_in_yeast_genetics/tree/master/yeast_growth_planner).

  ----------------------------------------------------------------------